 The high risk and potential consequence of BMSB have made it a priority for biosecurity readiness activities for both MPI and KVH.
-An update on KVH activities to mitigate the risk and associated consequence of BMSB can be found here.
-(15.03.16)
+Updates on activities to mitigate the risk and associated consequence of BMSB can be found here:

 Check out this video from the USA, where the ever-expanding BMSB population is taking over lifestyles.
 Share this video with your friends and family as everyone will be affected by this pest if it was to establish in New Zealand.

 The Ministry for Primary Industries has also released a video featuring Ruud 'Bug Man' Kleinpaste explaining why brown marmorated stink bugs will be so bad for New Zealand if they get established.

 Ceratocystis fimbriata is a soil-borne fungal pathogen that is causing significant damage to kiwifruit orchards in Brazil.
 The first reports of a wilt disease in kiwifruit in Brazil appeared in 2010.
 In the following years, significant vine losses have occurred, with some orchards losing 20–40% of vines.
 There are no efficacious control options available, and once the soil is contaminated, the replanting or re-grafting of new kiwifruit is not sustainable as the new vine will become infected.
 This pathogen is considered a serious biosecurity threat.